 A state or federal drug conviction while enrolled and receiving Title IV aid may result in the loss of federal benefits, including school loans, grants, contracts and licenses.
 Federal drug trafficking convictions may result in denial of federal benefits for up to five years for a first conviction, and up to 10 years for a second conviction.
 Drug traffickers become permanently ineligible for federal benefits upon a third conviction.
-Federal drug convictions for possession may result in denial of federal benefits for up to five years for a second conviction.
+Federal drug convictions for possession may result in denial of federal benefits for up to one year for a first conviction and up to five years for a second or subsequent conviction.